awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-apprunner-autoscalingconfiguration.md

 `Latest`  <a name="Latest-fn::getatt"></a>
  It's set to true for the configuration with the highest `Revision` among all configurations that share the same `AutoScalingConfigurationName`\.
 It's set to false otherwise\.
 App Runner temporarily doubles the number of provisioned instances during deployments, to maintain the same capacity for both old and new code\.

-`Status`  <a name="Status-fn::getatt"></a>
- The current state of the auto scaling configuration\.
-If the status of the configuration revision is `ACTIVE`, your auto scaling configuration exists\.
-If the status of a configuration revision is `INACTIVE`, your auto scaling configuration was deleted and can't be used\.
-Inactive configuration revisions are permanently removed some time after they are deleted\.

 ## Examples<a name="aws-resource-apprunner-autoscalingconfiguration--examples"></a>

 ### Auto Scaling configuration<a name="aws-resource-apprunner-autoscalingconfiguration--examples--Auto_Scaling_configuration"></a>